saqibpasha/Stock-Project/README.md

 ## Note
-* Sample Data will get automatically stored into the Databases on starting the application for better User Experience.

 * Stock Price Excel Files are stored in the **Dataset** Folder.
 * Import Stock Price Excel Files of five companies from **Dataset** directory.
+* Sample Data will get automatically stored into the Databases on starting the application for better User Experience